Simbeul/iVap-Final/README.md

 # iVap Ecommerce Site - BTM495 W21 Final Project

-Hello Professor, and welcome to our final project for BTM495.
+Hello and welcome to our final project for BTM495.

 This project was built on **Python, Django, HTML, CSS & Javascript**.
 It also utilizes Bootsrap for the front end.
 The database is Sqlite3.